Football Museum of Wales and Wrexham Museum: Early history

+Opening of Wrexham Museum

 In 1995, Wrexham Maelor Borough Council bought the building for it to be a museum.
 In 1996, following the formation of Wrexham County Borough, absorbing Wrexham Maelor borough from Clwyd, the building opened as the Wrexham County Borough Museum and Archives.

 The building was partly refurbished in the 1990s, with a new wing of the building built to replace a World War II-built structure.
 The wing was called "Satellite" and were to be used to manage and house the museum's on-site collections and a public study room (the "Collections Centre") for online services to reserved collections not displayed to the public.
 The new wing costed £398,500, paid with a Heritage Lottery grant of £299,375 and £99,125 from the council.
 The wing was completed on 15 May 1998.

-The building was refurbished in 2010–11, adding a front extension and now contains the Courtyard Cafe.